Published on February 2, 2014 – Last Updated on November 2, 2024

 My continued wellness is not from life bringing only ideal happenings.
 With my second child in 2018, I needed pelvic physical therapy for pregnancy related injury.

-I live a deeply happy and fulfilling life, free from from the chronic stress and anxiety I once experienced when I was also living with limbic system dysfunction.
+Despite this, I continue to live a deeply happy and fulfilling life, free from from the chronic stress and anxiety I once experienced when I was also living with limbic system dysfunction.
 Prior to my limbic system rehabilitation in 2013, I was deprived of the peace and joy which I have been so gratefully enjoying ever since.

 My husband and I fully enjoy raising our son and daughter.
 We are very close and love doing everything together.
 Life is an adventure and we feel so fortunate to get to share both in its beauty and trials together.
 You can read my 10 year update for the latest.